 Copyright 2009 Jennifer Keely Kauder

 Kauder, Jennifer Keely.
-"The Impact of twice-exceptionality on self-perceptions." dissertation, University of Iowa, 2009.
+"The Impact of twice-exceptionality on self-perceptions."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.